dotnet/docs/docs/machine-learning/resources/tasks.md

 ## Multiclass classification

 A [supervised machine learning](glossary.md#supervised-machine-learning) task that is used to predict the class (category) of an instance of data.
 The input of a classification algorithm is a set of labeled examples.
-Each label is an integer between 0 and k-1, where k is the number of classes.
+Each label normally starts as text.
+It is then run through the TermTransform, which converts it to the Key (numeric) type.
 The output of a classification algorithm is a classifier, which you can use to predict the class of new unlabeled instances.
 Examples of multi-class classification scenarios include:

 * Determining the breed of a dog as a "Siberian Husky", "Golden Retriever", "Poodle", etc.
 * Understanding movie reviews as "positive", "neutral", or "negative".
 * Categorizing hotel reviews as "location", "price", "cleanliness", etc.

 For more information, see the [Multiclass classification](https://en.wikipedia.org/wiki/Multiclass_classification) article on Wikipedia.

+Recommended learners for Multi-class:

+* OVA-AveragedPerceptronTrainer
+* SdcaMultiClassTrainer
+* LightGbmMulticlassTrainer
+* OVA-FastTreeBinaryClassificationTrainer

+>[!NOTE]
+>OVA and PKPD upgrades any [binary classification learner](#binary-classification) to act on multiclass datasets.
+More information on [Wikipedia] (https://en.wikipedia.org/wiki/Multiclass_classification#One-vs.-rest).

 ### Multiclass Classification Learners